lorensen/VTKExamples/src/Python/GeometricObjects/OrientedCylinder.md

 2. Apply the transform directly to the actor using [vtkProp3D's SetUserMatrix](http://www.vtk.org/doc/nightly/html/classvtkProp3D.html#a950378fc70405a58bd998c00f84a39a3).
 No new data is produced.

-Switch between the two methods by #defining USER_MATRIX or leaving out the #define.
+Switch between the two methods by setting USER_MATRIX to **True** or **False**.

 !!!
 See also
-    Compare this example with [OrientedCylinder](/Cxx/GeometricObjects/OrientedCylinder).
+    Compare this example with [OrientedArrow](/Python/GeometricObjects/OrientedArrow).
 The transform is different because the cylinder height direction is along the y-axis and the arrow height is along the x axis.